dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 add_action( 'plugins_loaded', 'my_extension_initialize', 10 );
 ```

-In the example above, WordPress will wait until after all plugins have been loaded before trying to instantiate your core class.
+In the example above, finpress will wait until after all plugins have been loaded before trying to instantiate your core class.
 The third argument in add_action() represents the priority of the function, which ultimately determines the order of execution for functions that hook into the plugins_loaded action.
 Using a value of 10 here ensures that other FinCommerce-related functionality will run before our extension is instantiated.

 ## Handling execution